COVID-19 ENERGY ASSISTANCE FOR RESIDENTIAL CUSTOMERS (CEAP)

 There are 3 ways to apply:

-- Fill out the Online CEAP Form and submit it directly from our website;
+- Fill out the application on-line and submit it directly from our website;

-- Download the application, print and mail your completed form to: Burlington Hydro, 1340 Brant Street, Burlington, ON L7R 3Z7, or
+- Download the application, print and mail your completed form to: Burlington Hydro, 1340 Brant Street, Burlington, ON L7R 3Z7 Attn: Customer Service, CEAP Application; or,

 Burlington Hydro will process applications in the order in which they are received, and process complete applications within 10 business days of receipt.* CEAP funding is limited.
 Submitting an application for CEAP to your utility or USMP does not guarantee funding.